edgedb/edgedb-python/docs/api/blocking_con.rst

             An instance of :py:class:`edgedb.Set <edgedb.Set>` containing
             the query result.

-        Note, that positional and named query arguments cannot be mixed.
+        Note that positional and named query arguments cannot be mixed.

     .. py:method:: query_one(query, *args, **kwargs)